gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 involves a tradeoff which may outweigh the benefits of reduced GPU driver overhead, in particular without HyperThreading and with few CPU cores.

-..
-TODO In future patch: any tips not covered above
+.. todo:: In future patch: any tips not covered above

 Running the OpenCL version of mdrun
 -----------------------------------